California State University, San Bernardino: Athletics

 In 2009, CSUSB intercollegiate athletics celebrated its 25th anniversary.
 Established in 1984, the program offers men's and women's soccer and basketball, men's golf and baseball and women's softball, cross country, volleyball and track & field along with the Coyotes Spirit Squad.
 The school's athletic mascot is the Coyote and the school colors are blue (Pantone 300) and black.

 The Coyotes play in the California Collegiate Athletic Association (CCAA) in the NCAA's Division II.
 The men's and women's basketball and women's volleyball teams play in the James & Aerianthi Coussoulis Arena, and the baseball team plays at Fiscalini Field in Perris Hill Park.

 Since 1984, the Coyotes have taken many local and regional championships and regularly finish high up in national tournaments.
 The men's soccer team went to the NCAA Division III national semi-finals in 1987 and captured the university's first NCAA Division II California Collegiate Athletic Association title in 1991.
 In 1997, Scott Householder grabbed the university's sole national championship to date with a 273 for 72 holes, a record that still stands.
 Men's golf has finished third in the national tournament three times in its history.

 The CSUSB women's volleyball team has won 15 CCAA and 8 West Region titles, has gone to the NCAA Division II quarter finals in 2017, semi-finals in 2003, in 2008, when it advanced to the finals, and three times, 2009, 2011 and 2019 when it won the final.
 Besides both being located in the east of California, but one in the south and the other in the north, San Bernardino and Stanisaus have competed heavily as conference rivals.

-Notable alumni
+Notable alumni and faculty

 There are currently more than 84,000 alumni members in all 50 states and in over 35 countries.